-The Organisation and HRM (OHRM) Group at Warwick Business School is one of the leading groups of organisation, human resource management and employment relations scholars in Europe.
-Its members share an interest in thinking critically about organisation, work, employment, practices, processes, institutions and management within contemporary and future organisations.
+The Organisation and Work (OW) Group at Warwick Business School is one of the leading groups of organisation and work scholars in Europe.
+Its members share an interest in thinking critically about organisation, work, employment, practices, processes, institutions, and management within contemporary and future organisations.
 We conduct research with significant impact for private, public and NGO organisations and wider society around the world.

-By creating an intellectually and socially stimulating environment, at the forefront of research and scholarship, the OHRM Group has also been able to nurture future 'thought leaders' at Assistant and Associate Professor level, who have lead-authored publications in prestigious management journals, including in the Academy of Management Annals, Academy of Management Journal, Accounting, Organizations & Society, Administrative Science Quarterly, Human Relations, Human Resource Management, Organization Science, Organization Studies, and Strategic Management Journal.
+By creating an intellectually and socially stimulating environment, at the forefront of research and scholarship, OW has also been able to nurture future 'thought leaders' at Assistant and Associate Professor level, who have lead-authored publications in prestigious management journals, including in the Academy of Management Annals, Academy of Management Journal, Accounting, Organizations & Society, Administrative Science Quarterly, Human Relations, Human Resource Management, Human Resource Management Journal, Journal of Business Venturing, Journal of Management Studies, Organization Science, Organization Studies, and Strategic Management Journal.

-The OHRM Group also contains outstanding Teaching Fellows, whose teaching excellence has been recognised through a National Teaching Fellowship and Warwick Award for Teaching Excellence (WATE) nominations and awards.
+OW also comprises outstanding Teaching Fellows, whose teaching excellence has been recognised through a National Teaching Fellowship and Warwick Award for Teaching Excellence (WATE) nominations and awards.

-A significant theme among organisational scholars in OHRM is the study of organisational ‘process, practices and institutions’ (PPI).
-The PPI theme brings together a thriving community of organisational researchers who approach the study of organisation and managerial phenomena in processual terms, and explore the emergent, accomplished, material, discursive and historically-situated dimensions of organisational and managerial phenomena.
+A significant theme among organisational scholars in OW is the study of organisational ‘process, practices and institutions’ (PPI).
+The PPI theme brings together a thriving community of organisational researchers who approach the study of organisation and managerial phenomena in processual terms, and explore the emergent, accomplished, material, discursive and historically situated dimensions of organisational and managerial phenomena.

 The group also houses the IKON Research Centre, which carries out funded research projects in the fields of innovation, knowledge and organization studies.
 IKON members help to develop the social science of innovation by applying theoretical perspectives from social and organization theory to team-based empirical studies of the creation, translation and adoption of technological and organizational innovations.

-30 PhD students are affiliated with OHRM, who are conducting research on themes reflecting the groups broad research interests.
+30 PhD students are affiliated with OW, who are conducting research on themes reflecting the groups broad research interests.

-If you are interested in our work, please contact Professor Gerry McGivern (Head of Group) or Racheal Monnington (Group Administrator) via email@example.com.
+If you are interested in our work, please contact Professor Paul Hibbert (Head of Group) or Lindsey Marr (Group Administrator) via email@example.com.

 Head of Group